XPixelGroup/BasicSR/README.md

   <img src="https://c1.staticflickr.com/2/1735/27869206717_9fd4813c5e.jpg" height="400">
 </p>

 - For SFTGAN, we provide the training codes.
-However, it is still a bit different from the model in the paper.
-For example, 1) it does not have background category now; 2) we do not use BN when pretraining the SRGAN model.
-We now are improving it.
+However, there are still some problems.
+I need another several days to figure out.

 Welcome to report bugs :stuck_out_tongue_winking_eye:  and welcome to contribute to this repo :stuck_out_tongue_winking_eye: .
 I am not so expert at coding, but I will try to keep the codes tidy.